Overview

 Closing Thoughts

-I enjoyed dipping my toes into racetrack-representation.
+I enjoyed dipping my toes into racetrack-representation, and it serves as a possible precursor to my eventual Burnout 3: Takedown inspired spiritual successor.
 The decision to spend some time making a simple editor tool paid off, and it’s something I plan to do a lot more of in the future.

 References